FlipsideCrypto/ethereum-models/models/doc_descriptions/transfers/eth_transfer_has_decimal.md

 {% docs eth_transfer_has_decimal %}

-Whether or not our contracts model contains the necessary decimal adjustment for this token.
+[BETA TABLE] - Whether or not our contracts model contains the necessary decimal adjustment for this token.

 {% enddocs %}